-The Peninsula Regional Animal Shelter is opening back up to a limited number of guests at one time in the building interested in adopting starting Monday, May 18, 2020.
+The Peninsula Regional Animal Shelter is opening back up to a limited number of guests at one time in the building interested in adopting.
 We anticipate longer than average wait times so your patience is truly appreciated.
 We are asking guests to bring and wear a face mask, if possible, while visiting the shelter and remember to observe 6 ft. distance between people.
 We also ask that only those interested and ready to adopt a shelter pet the same day visit the shelter.
 You can fill out an Adoption Survey in advance.
 If you previously filled out an Adoption Survey let us know when you come in and we will likely still have it on file.
 Thank you for choosing adoption, we look forward to seeing you soon!

 Adoptable "Pocket Pets":